John Henderson (West Aberdeenshire MP): Education and family

 Henderson was a native of the city of Aberdeen.
-He was educated at Gordon's College and at Marischal College, both in Aberdeen.
+He was educated at Robert Gordon's College and at Marischal College, both in Aberdeen.
 In 1872, he married Kate Mary, the daughter of Thomas Francis Robins.
 They had one son and a daughter.

 Career

 Henderson qualified as a chartered accountant.
 He was a Fellow of the Institute of Chartered Accountants in England and Wales.
 He appeared in court often, regularly being appointed a trustee for bankrupt companies, which perhaps encouraged him to go in for the law as well.
 He was called to the Bar by Gray's Inn in 1897.
 He also had business interests, being a director of Thomas Bolton and Son Ltd, brass and copper manufacturers, the Lancashire United Tramways Company and other firms.

 Politics

 Liberal Imperialist

 Henderson was a member of the Imperial Liberal Council.
 The Liberal Imperialists were a centrist faction within the Liberal Party in the late Victorian and Edwardian period, favouring a more positive attitude towards the development of the British Empire and Imperialism and opposing the party's commitment to Irish Home Rule.
 In domestic affairs, they advocated the concept of 'national efficiency', a policy never definitively set out, but the implication in the speeches of its leading lights was that the Liberal Party in government should take action to improve the social conditions, education and welfare of the population and reform aspects of the administration of government to maintain British economic, industrial and military competitiveness.